Our Fifth Featured Libation of the World comes from stunning Italy

 2000-2008

 What was likely the turning point of Aperol’s reign, the product was acquired by Italy’s Gruppo Campari.
 This new alliance delivers an influential advertising campaign behind Aperol Spritz across the international market.
 The marketing was brilliant, and over the following years, Aperol became associated with art, advertising, music, and lifestyle.
-It achieves astonishing success throughout the world and in its birthplace Italy.
+It has achieved astonishing success throughout the world and in its birthplace Italy.

 2009-2018